 Try to listen, understand and encourage others to take part.

-Discrimination on the basis of race, gender, sexuality, religion, class, age or dis/ability is wrong and we will challenge it.
+We don’t tolerate discrimination on the basis of race, gender, sexuality, religion, class, age or dis/ability and we will challenge it.

 Respect personal boundaries and don’t assume that others have the same boundaries as you.